 LibreOffice is a successor project to OpenOffice, which had its last major release (4.1) back in 2014, as you can see in this timeline – click to enlarge.
 And, of course, it’s still free and open source:

 We release a new major version every six months – so let’s check out some of the great features our community and certified developers have added in recent years!

 1. Improved compatibility – .docx export

-LibreOffice Writer, the word processor, can export documents in .docx format, as used by Microsoft Office.
+LibreOffice Writer, the word processor, can export documents in .docx format (OOXML), as used by Microsoft Office.
 Many other compatibility improvements have been added too.

 2. NotebookBar user interface